 Synthetic identity theft occurs when a cybercriminal creates a new, false identity by mixing real and fictitious PII.
 Due to its nature, synthetic ID fraud is harder to detect than traditional identity fraud.
 In fact, more than 72% of financial institutions surveyed by TransUnion believe synthetic identity fraud is a much more pressing issue.

 Identity fraud takes a serious toll on financial institutions and consumers alike.
 In addition to average financial losses of $930, victims experience severe emotional stress and often hundreds of hours of lost productivity.

 Pascual said, “There is a real opportunity in the current climate for financial institutions to become the trusted resource people need.
 Financial institutions cannot overlook how identity security impacts their customers’ financial health.
 Those that address the issue with engaging education and tech-forward solutions will differentiate themselves while also fostering loyalty.”

-Sontiq (pronounced Son-tick) is an Intelligent Identity Security company arming businesses and consumers with award-winning products and services built to protect what matters most.
-Sontiq’s brands, IdentityForce, Cyberscout and EZShield provide a full range of identity and cyber monitoring solutions, best-in-class restoration, and response products and services.
-Sontiq’s products are used by an ever-growing community and empower millions of customers and organizations to be less vulnerable to the financial and emotional consequences of identity theft and cybercrimes.
-Sontiq and its brands have an outstanding track record for delivering high-touch support and fraud remediation services, demonstrated through its 99% customer satisfaction ratings.
-Sontiq is a portfolio company of the Wicks Group.
-Learn more at www.sontiq.com or engage with us on Twitter, Facebook, LinkedIn or YouTube.
+Sontiq (pronounced Son-tick), a TransUnion company, is an intelligent identity security company arming businesses and consumers with a full range of award-winning identity and cyber monitoring solutions, as well as best-in-class restoration and response offerings.
+Sontiq products empower millions of customers and organizations to be less vulnerable to the financial and emotional consequences of identity theft and cybercrimes.
+Sontiq has an outstanding track record for delivering high-touch support and fraud remediation services, demonstrated through its 93% customer satisfaction ratings. www.sontiq.com